 Which is your favourite Christmas carol?
 Low key O Little Town of Bethlehem?
 No, let me guess… the all out drama of Hark the Herald Angels Sing – I knew it.

-Not all carol concerts are created equal – obviously having a choir that can sing helps, a magical setting is a big bonus – most important of all?
+Not all carol concerts are created equal.
+Obviously having a choir that can sing helps, a magical setting is a big bonus – most important of all?
 A gung ho crowd willing to belt out the old classics.
-Go for carols at St Paul’s Cathedral or Westminster Abbey if you want the full on London Christmas carol experience, they won’t let you down.

 Visit the Christmas Tree at Trafalgar Square

-Did you know that the good people of Norway have been sending us Brits a Christmas tree to put in Trafalgar Square every year since 1947 as a remembrance of British support during WWII?
-You can add that to your interesting facts about London compendium.
+The good people of Norway have been sending us Brits a Christmas tree to put in Trafalgar Square every year since 1947 as a remembrance of British support during WWII.

 Let’s face it, Trafalgar Square is one of the places to visit in London during Christmas that seems to slip onto everyone’s festive calendar.